SalomePlatform/smesh/doc/salome/gui/SMESH/input/quad_ijk_algo.rst

 The following hypotheses help to create quadrangle meshes.

-* :ref:`propagation_anchor` additional 1D hypotheses help to get an equal number of segments on the opposite sides of a quadrilateral face.
+* :ref:`Propagation <propagation_anchor>` additional 1D hypotheses help to get an equal number of segments on the opposite sides of a quadrilateral face.
-* :ref:`a1d_algos_anchor` algorithm is useful to discretize several C1 continuous edges as one quadrangle side.
+* :ref:`Composite Side Discretization <a1d_algos_anchor>` algorithm is useful to discretize several C1 continuous edges as one quadrangle side.